Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Ireland and from Johannesburg.
+I'm losing my edge to the kids from Seychelles and from Hong Kong.

 But I was there.